sassoftware/viya4-deployment/docs/Troubleshooting.md

 * Using your existing provider based kubernetes configuration and `kubectl` you can alternatively create a new ServiceAccount, associate a service-account-token to it, and grant it admin permissions using RBAC.
 You should be able to use the ca cert and token from service-account-token to create your own "static" kubernetes configuration file.
   * See [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/service-accounts/)
   * Note: this is what the option above setting `create_static_kubeconfig=true` and running `terraform apply` would do for you automatically.

+## SAS Risk Cirrus Solutions Multi-tenancy onboard failure
+### Symptom:

+For SAS Viya Platform cadence v2023.07, Multi-tenancy onboard task fails for orders with SAS Risk Cirrus Solutions product.

+### Diagnosis:

+In the current multi-tenancy design of viya4-deployment the required tenant kubernetes resources or podtemplates are applied alongside cas-onboard task.
+However, SAS Risk Cirrus Solutions pods expect the podtemplates to be present at the time of onboarding.
+In SAS Viya Platform cadence v2023.07 the sas-tenant-job was modified to wait for all deployment services to start and return success or error code on exit for any services failures.
+This change causes the onboard task to fail as the SAS Risk Cirrus Solutions pods aren't able to start.

+### Solution:

+This is a known issue at the moment and will be fixed in future release of viya4-deployment.
+Meanwhile as a workaround users with SAS Risk Cirrus Solutions product please follow the manual steps to apply the required podtemplates and onboard tenants.

+After the initial provider deployment stabilizes follow the steps in `$deploy/sas-bases/examples/sas-tenant-job/README.md` to onboard tenants manually.